Vyral/base-template/_posts/2019-05-16-everyday-encinitas-dahms-acupuncture.md

 {% include youtube.html %}

-<center>Who knew that acupuncture could be so fascinating?
-I learned all about it today by sitting down with the owner of Dahms Acupuncture, Talia Dahm.</center>
+<center><em>Who knew that acupuncture could be so fascinating?
+I learned all about it today by sitting down with the owner of Dahms Acupuncture, Talia Dahm.</em></center>

 &nbsp;